Hms1000/connection-checker/README.md

 The tool uses **ping requests** (ICMP packets) to test network connectivity.
 It generates logs, which are essential for cybersecurity and troubleshooting.

-The tool has been Dockerized and is planned to be integrated into a CI/CD pipeline.
+The tool has been Dockerized and integrated into a CI/CD pipeline.

 ## Purpose